top of page

 Depth measurement determines mounting feasibility.
 Measure from the front of the window frame to the glass at several points.
 Casement windows often have uneven depths due to crank mechanisms and weatherstripping.

 Crank clearance requires special attention.
 Measure the distance from the crank handle to both the glass and frame sides when the window is closed.
 Add 1 inch clearance minimum for safe shade operation.
+Our resource on how to measure windows for blinds for a perfect fit walks through every step in detail.

 Professional Measurement Advantages